New Zealand First

-The party entered the House of Representatives shortly after its formation in 1993.
-New Zealand First had 17 members of parliament (MPs) at its peak, following the first MMP election in 1996.
-It left parliament following the 2008 election in which it failed to gain enough party votes to retain representation.
-However, in the 2011 election, New Zealand First gained 6.59% of the total party vote, entitling it to eight MPs.
-The party increased its number of MPs to eleven at the 2014 election.
+After agreeing a confidence and supply with Labour in 2005, the party left parliament following the 2008 New Zealand general election in which it failed to gain enough party votes to retain seats.
+However, in the 2011 New Zealand general election, New Zealand First gained 6.59% of the total party vote, entitling it to eight MPs.
+The party increased its number of MPs to eleven at the 2014 New Zealand general election.
 During the 2017 election, the party's number of MPs dropped to nine members.
 In the weeks following the 2017 election, New Zealand First formed a coalition government with the Labour Party.
 In the 2020 election New Zealand First's share of the party vote fell to 2.6%, with all incumbent MPs, including Peters, losing their seats in Parliament.
+The party returned to parliament in 2023.